MaximilianToe/DQNProject/README.md

 $$\frac{1}{\vert B \vert} \sum_{B}\mathcal{L}(\delta).$$

 # The implementation
-Now that we have explained the idea behind the network, let us discuss its implementation.
-We build a separate network for each Player such that each network will only play on odd/even turns.
+We build a separate network for each Player such that each network only plays on odd/even turns.
 Furthermore, to improve stability, we will use two networks of the same depth and size for each player, called $\mathrm{policy}$ and $\mathrm{target}$.
 We start by letting our networks choose actions in alternating order if a certain threshold is satisfied, otherwise, we play random.
 If one player wins, the board is reset and we start with a new game.